UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 I want to mostly focus on the Inference side of things and how ONNX can be leveraged, but to get there I want to cover fine tuning a model to serve as a starting point and as a working example.
 Then I will dive into the specifics of how to use ONNX for inference in both rust and python, also covering how some of the pre-processing transforms can be replicated without having to rely on the transforms used in pytorch.

+I give some quick hints as to why ONNX can be advantagious - which will be expanded on more.

+1.

 ### Dataset

 Dataset: [Butterfly Image Classification](https://www.kaggle.com/datasets/phucthaiv02/butterfly-image-classification)